-• Construction of an approximate 8,800 square foot pre-engineered building consisting of eight (8) equipment Storage Garage bays.
+- Construction of an approximate 8,800 square foot pre-engineered building consisting of eight (8) equipment Storage Garage bays. - Construction of an approximate 8 foot by 8 foot pre-engineered building to house the main distribution panel and other electrical infrastructure.